Hang gliding 1977

 The Hiway Scorpion sported a ventral fin.
 See the related topics menu Hiway of Sussex, England, and Abergavenny, Wales.
 Eventually this site was lost to pressure by local residents.

 Aspect ratio, or span divided by average chord, measures the spindliness of the glider.
 More span provides greater efficiency, in principle.
 In practice, increasing span incurs problems in controlling the washout (span-wise twist) of the sail and it also imposes higher structural loads.
 It can also cause handling problems.

 In 1977, Electra Flyer added the state-of-the-art Olympus to their successful Cirrus series of wings.
 See the related topics menu Electra Flyer of Albuquerque, New Mexico.

 The Gryphon 2, while retaining the bowsprit configuration with thick cables holding the wings spread (instead of cross-tubes) did away with the large under-surface of the first Gryphons.
 It also had a wider nose angle than the earlier Gryphon.
 (4)

 Why was the extent of the under-surface reduced?
-I never flew one or discussed it with Miles Handley, so this is only speculative, but two reasons strike me as likely:
+I never flew one or discussed it with Miles Handley, so this is only speculative, but two reasons strike this author as likely:

-- First, the under-surface had no battens and, therefore, its camber could change both with angle of attack and — more crucially — with airspeed.
+- First, the under-surface of the earlier Gryphon had no battens and, therefore, its camber could change both with angle of attack and — more crucially — with airspeed.
 I make the same point regarding the Markowski Eagle III: See under Technical in Scientific American hang glider for details.

 - In addition, reducing the amount of double surface moves the point of maximum camber forward, which in flex-wing hang gliders generally (starting with the Mouette Atlas of 1979) was found to improve pitch handling greatly.